MPI-IS/Grassmann-Averages-PCA/README.txt

 Homepage : http://ps.is.tuebingen.mpg.de/project/Robust_PCA

-The library is an implementation of the Robust PCA using Grassmann averages and presented in the paper:
+The library is an implementation of the Grassmann averages for computing a robust PCA, presented in the paper:

   "Grassmann averages for scalable robust PCA", S¿ren Hauberg, Aasa Feragen and Michael J. Black, CVPR 2014.